nhusher/denormalizr/README.md

 ### Installation

+It isn't on NPM yet, sorry!

 denormalizr has no dependencies and a small codebase.

 ### Usage